ucn-triumf/ShimCoil_SerialArduino/README.md

 This repository formally known as `serial_ltc_ajfinal` and was imported from [J. Martin's repository](https://github.com/jmartin1454/serial_ltc_ajfinal).

 This code is to be uploaded to the arduino controlling the shim coil power supplies.
 It allows the arduino to receive serial commands from a USB connection to set currents in the various channels.
+These command may be issued from the scripts found [here](https://github.com/ucn-triumf/current_control).

 ## Serial Command List